Faless/godot-enet-better/README.md

 # About
-The `benet` module for godot is a fork of `NetworkedMultiplayerPacketPeer` (although it stays compatible) to allow access to multiple channels and the ability to run multiple clients/servers in the same scene.
+The `benet` module for Godot is a fork of `NetworkedMultiplayerPacketPeer` (although it stays compatible) to allow access to multiple channels and the ability to run multiple clients/servers in the same scene.

 The module is composed by two parts: